kssource/queryToJson/README.md

 To rename output variables use keyword AS in query string: "product_name as productName".

-To prevent translation to uppercase close labels in quotation marks: "sale_date as \"saleDate\",    "
+To prevent translation to uppercase close labels in quotation marks: "sale_date as \"saleDate\", ...   "

-You can use it wit Hibernate:
+You can use it with Hibernate:

 	SQLQuery query = session.createSQLQuery(selectSQL);